ronantakizawa/floodmapjapan/README.md

 ## Data Sources
 The project uses two primary datasets:

-Hydromap of Japan (GeoTIFF files from the University of Tokyo):
+1. A hydromap of Japan (University of Tokyo) with features such as:

-Water directional flow
+* Water Directional Flow: The direction in which surface water is expected to move based on terrain and hydrological modeling (Measured in angular degrees from 0–360°).
-Elevation data
+* Elevation: The height of the land surface above sea level (m).
-Upstream drainage area (flow accumulation)
+* Upstream Drainage Area (Flow Accumulation Area): The total land area that drains into a specific point on the landscape, indicating how much water can potentially flow through it (km²),
-River channel width
+* River Channel Width: The estimated horizontal width of a river at a given location, which affects its capacity to carry floodwaters (m).
-HAND (Height Above Nearest Drainage)
+* HAND (Height Above Nearest Drainage): A terrain metric that represents how high a given point is above the nearest stream or drainage line, helping identify flood-prone lowlands (m).

-Historical flood records (CSV from National Research Institute for Earth Science and Disaster Prevention):
+2. GIS data from the Japanese National Research Institute for Earth Science and Disaster Prevention, covering floods in Japan from 1961 to 2008, with information such as:

-Infrastructure damage
+* Infrastructure damage
-Transportation impacts
+* Transportation Damage
-Water/flood impacts
+* Water / Flood Impacts (Flood area, flood depth)

 ## Machine Learning Approach
 The project employs a Random Forest Regressor model to derive optimal weights for various flood risk factors:
 Derived weights for flood risk factors:
-elevation: 0.896
+elevation: 0.189
-hand: 0.044
+hand: 0.011
-upstream: 0.048
+upstream: 0.760
-flow_conv: 0.002
+flow_conv: 0.000
-river: 0.009
+river_width: 0.039

 These weights are used in the calculate_flood_risk function to create a normalized risk score (0-1) for each location in Japan.